lili7h/mac-toys/README.md

 There is a background 'ambient' vibration that scales its intensity with your current kill and death streak

 There are also the following 'instant' vibrations that occur:
- - If YOU type 'owo' or 'uwu' in the chat (with any capitalisation), you get vibrated
- - If ANYONE types 'fuck you' in the chat (with any capitalisation), you get vibrated
- - If ANYONE mentions your name in the chat (with any capitalisation), you get vibrated
+ - There is two sets of 'forbidden' words controlled by the config file.
+If these words are said by the right people, you will get vibrated
  - If you get a kill, you get vibrated
    - If it's a crit kill, you get vibrated more
  - If you get killed, you get vibrated
    - If it's a crit death, you get vibrated more
+ - If you get a (true, i.e. not including assists) domination, you get vibrated more
+ - If you get true dominated, you get vibrated more
+ - If you lose a domination, you get vibrated more
+ - If you get revenge on someone dominating you, you get vibrated more.

 ## Known issues/missing features